IamDavidev/DblogApp/backlog.md

 [ ] replace route for ~/ - src @components - comopenents

+[x] create page post

-[ ] create page post
+[ ] refactor ui page post

-[ ] change icon twitter for github with link to github if exist respotory
+[x] change icon twitter for github with link to github if exist respotory

-[ ] in home only show post with tag of the last post view
+[ ] in home only show post with tag of the last post view ( SSR - Look Solution)

-[ ] add tag to post
+[x] add tag to post

 [ ] created new posts